THE TRANSITION PHASE

 AFTER USING SHAMPOO BAR

-After each hair wash, you can use a vinegar remover that has several benefits, or a conditioner bar.
+After each hair wash, you can use a vinegar cleaner that has several benefits, or a conditioner bar.
 The vinegar stabilizes the PH balance, removes excess soap residue, and leaves the hair soft and shiny.

 2 tbsp.
 Apple cider vinegar